davidcalhoun/davidbcalhoun.com/src/content/posts/2010-05-11-the-mobile-developers-toolkit-mobile-web-part-2.md

 layout: post
 permalink: /2010/the-mobile-developers-toolkit-mobile-web-part-2
 tags:
   - emulator
   - simulator
   - webdev
   - mobile
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 ### Tools of the trade

 You&#8217;re no mobile developer unless you have the tools to develop on mobile!
 And while it&#8217;s good to own at least one of the smartphones you&#8217;re developing on, it&#8217;s probably unrealistic to think that you&#8217;re going to go out of your way to buy several other unlocked smartphones just to test with.
 So you should have the next best thing: an SDK!